A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### Interrogating Tsuto (0/60xp, RP encounter)

   - 60xp for finding a way of getting Tsuto to talk (if still alive)

+### Clearing the goblins from the Glassworks (60xp story award)

+  - for eliminating the goblin menace and discovering the secret tunnels, which can now be guarded, award 40xp.

 ### End of Level 1 (XP, cash and items cross check)